LibraRamis5/Ryalize-Job-Assignment-Backend/README.md

 ### How to deploy on your computer
 1- Make clone on local computer <br>
-2- Run composer update in root directory <br>
+2- Run composer install in root directory <br>
 3- Change database information like, host, username, database and port in settings.php <br>
 4- run composer start to run the project